joematthews/extreme-angular/README.md

 ## Contributions, Issues, & Suggestions

-If you have a suggestion or run into any issues _at all_ then first search through the [issues](https://github.com/joematthews/extreme-angular/issues), and then create a new one if necessary! :mega:
+If you have a suggestion or run into any issues then first search through the [issues](https://github.com/joematthews/extreme-angular/issues), and then create a new one if necessary! :mega:

 To contribute, [fork the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo), check out a new branch, make your changes, and then [submit a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests). :octopus: